César Navas: Club career

-Born in Móstoles, Community of Madrid, Navas was brought through the ranks of hometown's Real Madrid, but only played with its B-team.
-He made his La Liga debuts in the 2004–05 season, going on to spend two years in the competition with Málaga CF: his first match was on 12 December 2004, as he featured the full 90 minutes in a 1–0 home win against Levante UD.
+Born in Móstoles, Community of Madrid, Navas was brought through the ranks of hometown's Real Madrid, but only played with its B team.
+He made his La Liga debut in the 2004–05 season, going on to spend two years in the competition with Málaga CF; his first match was on 12 December 2004, as he featured the full 90 minutes in a 1–0 home win against Levante UD.

-In January 2007, Navas left Málaga and the second division and played for six months on loan with top flight strugglers (eventually relegated) Gimnàstic de Tarragona.
-After his return to Andalusia he had a trial with English club Ipswich Town, but an eventual deal fell through due to a metatarsal injury; he subsequently joined Racing de Santander also in the top level, signing for two years.
+Navas left Málaga and the Segunda División in January 2007, joining top-flight strugglers (eventually relegated) Gimnàstic de Tarragona.
+After his return to Andalusia he had a trial with English club Ipswich Town, but the deal fell through due to a metatarsal injury; he subsequently moved to Racing de Santander also in the top tier, signing for two years.

 A habitual starter throughout the first half of the 2008–09 campaign, Navas was sold in late February 2009 to Russia's FC Rubin Kazan, on a three-year deal worth €2 million.
 He appeared in 28 games in his first year, as the team renewed their Russian Premier League supremacy.

-On 12 July 2015, 35-year-old Navas signed a one-year contract with FC Rostov, agreeing to an extension one year later.
-On 9 June 2017, he left the Olimp-2.
+On 12 July 2015, Navas signed a one-year contract with FC Rostov, agreeing to an extension one year later.
+In June 2017, he left the Olimp-2.

 On 31 August 2017, Rubin Kazan announced the return of Navas.
 On 14 February 2019, the 39-year-old announced his retirement.